 From March 2020 to May 2020, there was a concerning acceleration of the increase in drug overdose deaths, coinciding with the implementation of widespread mitigation measures for the COVID-19 pandemic.

-In December 2020, a HAN Advisory from the CDC warned of substantial increases in drug overdose deaths across the United States, primarily driven by rapid increases in overdose deaths involving illicitly manufactured fentanyl.
+In December 2020, the CDC issued a HAN Advisory warning of substantial increases in drug overdose deaths across the United States, primarily driven by rapid increases in overdose deaths involving illicitly manufactured fentanyl.

-In 2020, British Columbia reported 1,716 deaths related to fentanyl overdoses, which prompted Health Canada to expedite the review of naloxone's prescription-only status in an effort to combat overdoses of the drug.
+In 2020, British Columbia reported 1,716 deaths related to fentanyl overdoses, contributing to the rising death toll across the country.

-In 2020, in the United States, the 800 mcg tablet was 6.75 times more expensive than the lozenge.
+In 2020, the 800 mcg tablet of Fentanyl was 6.75 times more expensive than the lozenge in the United States.
 In a 2020 report by the Australian Institute of Criminology, a 100-microgram transdermal patch was valued from between AU$75 and AU$450 on illicit markets.
-Furthermore, in another 2020 study, the average price per gram of non-pharmaceutical fentanyl on various cryptomarkets was US$1,470.40 for offerings of less than five grams; the average for offers over five grams was US$139.50.

 In 2020, the Myanmar military and police confiscated 990 gallons of "methyl fentanyl" [sic], as well as precursors for the illicit synthesis of the drug.

-The United States National Forensic Laboratory estimates fentanyl reports by federal, state, and local forensic laboratories increased from 4,697 reports in 2014 to 117,045 reports in 2020.
+In 2020, the United States National Forensic Laboratory estimated 117,045 fentanyl reports by federal, state, and local forensic laboratories, a sharp increase from 2014.

 For the first half of 2021, the U.S. Drug Enforcement Administration found the Gupta method was the predominant synthesis route in their samples of seized fentanyl.